-Reading: Shaw, Chapter 4 (second half): MARC21 Records
+Readings: Shaw, Chapter 4: MARC21 Records

 Other readings (articles, websites, or handouts) may be posted in Blackboard for this week.

 Assignments: Please complete learning activities found in the Assignment folder for Week 4 and upload your completed work on Blackboard.